romanowski/blog/debugging_implicits.md

 }
 ```

 Oh no, it's even bigger then previous output.
 But I would argue that it's easier to read.
 Output is a bit more structured and since we know we are looking for _sortedList_ we can just search for it.
-Section which starts with _public IntWrapper[] sortedList()_ contains what we need and have around 20 lines of code.
+Section which starts with _public IntWrapper[] sortedList()_ contains what we need and has around 20 lines of code.
 Not so bad, but still far from perfect.

 If you have problem with finding exact information about implicits, here it is: